phuongtran7/Ditto_Websocket_Server/README.md

 ## Code samples
 1. Example `Datarefs.toml` content:
 ```
-# Getting an float dataref
+# Getting a float dataref
 [[Data]] # Each dataref is an Data table
 name = "airspeed" # User specify name of the dataref, which will be used to access data later
 string = "sim/flightmodel/position/indicated_airspeed" # Dataref
 type = "float" # Type of the dataref.
-Can be "int", "float" and "char"
+Can be either "int", "float" or "char"

 # Getting a float array dataref
 [[Data]]